jodienorris030/notes/README.md

 # 2024-02-23
 - "Today's programming wisdom is to remember that code is read far more often than it is written.
 Strive for clarity and maintainability in your work, as it will save time and reduce errors not just for yourself, but also for those who interact with your code in the future.
 Write expressive variable names, include helpful comments, and structure your logic with simplicity and modularity in mind.
 Always keep in mind that tomorrow, the person debugging or extending your code might be you."

+# 2024-02-24
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help:

+1. Break down large projects into smaller, manageable tasks.
+2. Use task management tools, such as Trello or Asana, to keep track of your progress.
+3. Set deadlines for each task and prioritize them based on their importance and urgency.
+4. Learn to say "no" to tasks that are outside your scope or don't align with your goals.
+5. Schedule your working hours so that you have focused time to complete each tasks without distractions.
+6. Take regular breaks to avoid burnout and maintain your energy levels.
+7. Stay up-to-date with the latest programming technologies and tools to stay competitive in the job market.
+8. Collaborate with others and share your knowledge to learn from their experiences and improve your skills.
+9. Always be learning and seeking new challenges to grow as a programmer.
+ 10. Most importantly, remember to have fun and enjoy the process of creating something amazing.